 "What's the issue?
 Is the case with Syria misdirecting us?
 Not at all.
 On the contrary!
 It shows that Turkey has a modus operandi.
 It is a troublemaker by creed.
 It's not only doing it against the Republic of Cyprus, it's doing it against all of its neighbours.
 Wherever there's trouble, Turkey's there!
 Get it?"
-(Hellenic Republic Ministry of Foreign Affairs 2019c).

 In the statements, Turkey's problems with other countries are frequently mentioned to reinforce its identity as the "problematic" and "troublemaker" actor.
-As put by several constructivist scholars, the constructed identity is very prominent in foreign policy making because the leaders occasionally place identity commitment over strategic or financial gains (Kowert 2001: 22).
+As put by several constructivist scholars, the constructed identity is very prominent in foreign policy making because the leaders occasionally place identity commitment over strategic or financial gains.
 Emphasizing Turkey's identity as a problematic actor also helps justify excluding Turkey from economic and political cooperation.

 One of the most prominent identities attributed to Turkey is being an agonistic and belligerent actor.
-According to Greek statements, Turkey is an irrational, unlawful, and unreliable actor as also indicated in the following statement: "...In contrast with Turkey, which is an unreliable partner making irrational claims and is occasionally prepared to infringe the rules for its own benefit" (Hellenic Republic Ministry of Foreign Affairs 2022a).
-According to Greece, "Turkey is a peculiar partner, which does not hesitate to break the rules, and it often pursues markedly revisionist policies" (Hellenic Republic Ministry of Foreign Affairs 2022b).
+According to Greek statements, Turkey is an irrational, unlawful, and unreliable actor as also indicated in the following statement: "...In contrast with Turkey, which is an unreliable partner making irrational claims and is occasionally prepared to infringe the rules for its own benefit."
+According to Greece, "Turkey is a peculiar partner, which does not hesitate to break the rules, and it often pursues markedly revisionist policies."